wldt/wldt-website/content/about/_index.md

 ## :bug: Reporting Issues

-WLDT issues should be reported on Slack, where they can be discussed with the core team that maintains the MEC Sandbox.
+WLDT issues should be reported on Slack, where they can be discussed with the core team that maintains the WLDT Library.